Message Passing on the Edge: Towards Scalable and Expressive GNNs: The distinguishing power of EB-1WL

 On the other hand, these two graphs can be distinguished by the EB-1WL.
 Indeed, in $H$, every edge appears in 2 triangles (every 1-edge or every 3-edge we can complement either from the left or from the right, and every 4-edge we can complete in two ways inside).
 But, say, for the 4-edge in the first graph, there is just one 2 + 2 triangle that has it. \end{proof}

-Similar to NC-1WL, any pair of graphs distinguishable by EB-1WL is also distinguishable by 2WL, though the reverse implication does not hold.
+Interestingly, in \Cref{app:wl-triangle} we also show that EB-1WL is strictly more expressive than 1WL with triangle counts added on node and edge level.
+Furthermore, we note that any pair of graphs distinguishable by EB-1WL is also distinguishable by 2WL, though the reverse implication does not hold.
 A concrete example of a pair of graphs that is distinguishable by 2WL but neither by EB-1WL nor NC-1WL is shown in Fig.~\ref{fig:EB-1WL}.